yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-10/facilitator/README.md

   * 10 Points
   * Due prior to the start of the next class
     * Will be used in subsequent code challenges

+## Learning Objectives
+* Stacks and Queues
+  * Theory/History
+  * How JS Uses this in the Event Loop
+  * Implementation
+* Scalable Designs and CSS
+  * Navigation and Lists
+  * Vertical and Horizontal lists/menus
+  * Checkbox Trick for Hamburgers
+  * Icons
+* Refactoring
+  * Approaches
+  * Best Practices

 ## Preparation